Amazon tribes meet to counter Bolsonaro environmental threats

 CARL DE SOUZA, AFP

-The meeting is being held deep in the rainforest in the village of Piaracu in Brazil's western Mato Grosso state.
+The meeting -- held deep in the rainforest in the village of Piaracu in Brazil's western Mato Grosso state -- echoes a previous effort to bring Amazon communities together to fight economic interests.

+In 1986, environmentalist Chico Mendes formed the Alliance of Forest Peoples but was shot dead by a rancher two years later.

+"More than 30 years ago, in a scenario very similar to this, a great alliance of the peoples of the jungle was being discussed.
+The political scenario is as worrying today as it was then," said Mendes' daughter Angela Mendes, who is among those attending the meeting.

+Mendes, apart from being an environmentalist, was a rubber tapper, and non-indigenous extraction communities -- who live off rubber and fruit harvesting -- are also joining forces here with the indigenous tribes.

-"We are living in a dramatic moment, almost a war situation," Sonia Guajajara, coordinator of the Association of Indigenous People of Brazil (APIB) told the meeting, which is scheduled to last until Friday.
+"We are living in a dramatic moment, almost a war situation," said Sonia Guajajara, coordinator of the Association of Indigenous People of Brazil (APIB).

+Indigenous tribesmen perform a dance at their gathering in Piaracu village on the banks of the Xingu river in the Amazon

+She said Bolsonaro's policies foreshadow "a tragedy" for the Amazon's "indigenous peoples, traditional peoples and extraction communities."